 What to do if you want even greater security?
 In the United States, there are Extreme Encryption upgrade files, for sale at https://BuyExtremeEncryption.com.
 Alternatively, you can use manual keys to encrypt an encrypted message or file a second time and even more times.
 It works.
 Your recipient will need the manual keys to use them in reverse order to retrieve the original plain text.

 Archive for your own use

 Store your files in the cloud or on your PC.
 One strong proviso: Be sure that you have high quality security system on your device that blocks intruders and especially keystroke monitoring.
-Archiving for your own use is easiest if you use the Automatic Keys option and use a roster entry that is for yourself alone (not shared with another confidant).
+Archiving for your own use is easiest if you use the Keyless Mode option and use a roster entry that is for yourself alone (not shared with another confidant).